14 of the Most Beautiful Places to Visit in Thailand

 The White Temple

-15/16Thailand is certainly not short on temples but the intricacy and opulence of the White Temple in Chiang Rai – a Buddhist temple adorned in silver and white – is a stand-out.
-From the city, the drive takes around half an hour – be sure to stop for a closer look at the atmospheric ‘garden of hands’ on the temple grounds, which adds to the gothic feel of the whole compound.
+14/15Thailand is certainly not short on temples but the intricacy and opulence of Chiang Rai’s Wat Rong Khun, a dazzling silvery-white Buddhist temple, is a stand-out.
+The drive from the city takes around 20 minutes – be sure to stop for a closer look at the atmospheric “garden of hands” on the temple grounds, which adds to the site’s Gothic feel.